-In 2012, the Metropolitan District utilized two State of Connecticut certified public health environmental laboratories to conduct synthetic organic compound analysis as regulated under the public health code.
+In 2015, the MDC utilized a State of Connecticut certified public health environmental laboratory to conduct synthetic organic compound analysis as regulated under the public health code.
 The collection and analysis of these forty-two synthetic organic compounds (herbicides, pesticides, PCBs, etc) did not detect any of these compounds in the potable water as supplied to the customers of the MDC.
 Review of the analytical data by the public, related to this monitoring is available at the MDC's Water Analysis Laboratory.
-The continued monitoring and vigilant ongoing watershed inspection programs help to minimize the possibility of these compounds from being found in our drinking water.